pierrj/moryzae_virulence/Structure_prediction/README.md

 ```
 ### Predicting protein structures

-We will predict 5299 sequences in Predict.list.
-It turned out a few sequences in this list have unknown amino acid sequence 'X', which causes issues in the relaxation step of AlphaFold.
-Let's replace them.

-BR0019_14_02091T0  -> replaced with gene_8576_NI907 (different length, no X)
-BR0019_1_00155T0   -> replaced with gene_5088_NI907 (different length, no X)
-BR0019_32_03871T0  -> replaced with gene_6814_NI907 (different length, no X)
-CD0073_61_05782T0  -> replaced with CH0452_89_07103T0 (same length, no X)
-CH0063_592_11157T0 -> replaced with CH0072_312_10461T0 (same length, no X)
-CH0333_1_00001T0   -> Removed a single 'X' at the very end of the sequences
+We will predict 5337 sequences in Predict.list.
 Get each sequence into a new folder to set up for AF2.
 For this iteration, using Biopython will be much faster instead of what is given here.
 ```
 cd /global/scratch/users/skyungyong/CO_Pierre_MO/Analysis/Structures
 less Predict.list | awk '{print $2}' | sort -u | while read seq; do \